 There are more reasons to do multiple boilers today than ever before.
-This creates a system that will save the most fuel and some protection in the case of boiler failure.
+This creates a system that will save the most fuel and some protection against freeze ups in the case of boiler failure.
 If one boiler fails the second can still give off heat.
-The home may not be totally comfortable depending on the time of year, but will be warmer than no heat at all.
+The home may not be totally comfortable depending on outside air temperature, but will be warmer than no heat at all.
 The biggest reason to consider multiple boilers is our hot water demand has increased over the last decade.
 We now have large whirlpool 90 gallon tubs, hot tubs, multi-head shower stalls, full baths for each bedroom, clothes washers, dishwashers and 14+ gpm faucets.
 We are concerned about cutting heating costs but are not concerned about hot water costs.
 We install high efficiency boilers and furnaces but may not make the wisest choice for water heaters.
-The indirect water heater has become more popular over the last decade.
+The indirect water heater has become more popular over the last decade or two.
 Most indirect water heaters are well insulated and have a coil which boiler water goes through to heat the domestic water in the tank.
 There is another style where that is a tank in a tank, and the boiler water flows between the two tanks.
 Both styles will supply plenty of efficient hot water in a very well insulated tank.
 Since the tank is not connected to a chimney it does not cool down as rapidly.
-The chimney will pull lots of heat from anything connected to it which stays hot all the time.
+The chimney will pull lots of heat from anything connected to it plus a lot of room air so the chimney stays warm all the time.
 As the tank size increases the boiler output must increase.
 See chart.
 As the hot water demand increases and the heat loss decreases it creates a problem with matching a boiler to an indirect.
-The larger boiler will heat the water well but will short cycle during the heating cycle.
+The larger boiler will heat the domestic hot water well but will short cycle during the heating cycle.
 If the boiler short cycles, the efficiency will be reduced.

-The idea of possibly using two boilers instead of one makes the most sense with smaller heat losses and large hot water demands.
-One boiler will fire and heat the home with the assistance of if needed from boiler number two.
-This is done with controls which are plentiful today.
-When there is a domestic hot water demand both boilers will fire up and heat the tank rapidly.
-The choice for using two boilers or one becomes a fuel saving choice not an upfront cost choice.
-Two boiler installations will be more expensive than one larger boiler.
+The idea of possibly using two boilers instead of one makes the most sense with large differences between heat loss and large hot water demands.
+One boiler will fire and heat the home with the assistance of, if needed the second boiler.
+This is done with controls which are plentiful today and included with the mod/con boilers.
+When there is a domestic hot water demand both boilers can fire up and heat the tank rapidly.
+The choice for using two boilers or one becomes a fuel saving choice not an up front cost choice.
+The multiple boiler installations will be more expensive than one larger boiler.

-One - Install two indirects.
+One - Install two indirect's.
 One for all the hot water demands except the hot tub and one for the hot tub.
-Install a large boiler or two smaller boilers staged with a good staging control.
+Two - Install a large boiler or two smaller boilers staged with a good staging control.

 Three - Install one indirect sized for the hot water demand but not the hot tub.
 Install One larger or two smaller boilers and a good staging control.
 Handle the large tub demand from a separate water heater.
 Below you will see some drawings of boilers with and without an indirect.